seb3s/kandesk/README.md

   * create / update / delete
   * visibility: a column can be made visible to its creator only
   * columns are sortable via drag & drop
-  * duplicate column
+  * duplicate a column
-  * ability to move a column to another board
+  * move a column to another board
   * export column content to pseudo xml data
-  * realtime updating among users viewing the same board
+  * realtime updates among users viewing the same board

 ### Cards:

   * create / update / delete
   * cards are sortable via drag & drop within and between columns
   * tags association
-  * realtime updating among users viewing the same board
+  * realtime updates among users viewing the same board

 ### Tags: